On high-dimensional wavelet eigenanalysis: Examples

 \subsection{Non-Gaussian instances: a short discussion}

-Chracterizing the wavelet domain behavior of high-dimensional, non-Gaussian, second-order and fractional frameworks is a very broad topic that lies well outside the scope of this paper.
+Characterizing the wavelet domain behavior of high-dimensional, non-Gaussian, second-order and fractional frameworks is a very broad topic that lies well outside the scope of this paper.
 In this section, we restrict ourselves to discussing certain non-Gaussian instances so as to help illustrate the fact that the wavelet domain properties established in Section \ref{s:main} do not fundamentally require the system \eqref{e:Y(t)} to be Gaussian.

-\begin{example} Let $X = \{X(t)\}_{t \in \bbZ}$ be a possibly non-Gaussian, $\bbR^r$-valued stochastic processes made up of independent linear fractional processes with finite second moments.
-Then, based on the framework constructed in Roueff and Taqqu \cite{roueff:taqqu:2009}, we can show that the associated random matrix $\widehat{{\mathbf B}}_a(2^j) \in {\mathcal S}_{>0}(r,\bbR)$ satisfies conditions \eqref{e:sqrt(K)(B^-B)->N(0,sigma^2)} and \eqref{e:|bfB_a(2^j)-B(2^j)|=O(shrinking)} (i.e., Assumption $(A3)$) under conditions $(W1-W4)$ and mild additional assumptions on $X$.
-This claim is made precise in Proposition \ref{p:non-Gaussian_linear}.
+\begin{example} Let $X = \{X(t)\}_{t \in \bbZ}$ be a possibly non-Gaussian, $\bbR^r$-valued stochastic processes made up of independent linear fractional processes with finite fourth moments.
+Then, based on the framework constructed in Roueff and Taqqu \cite{roueff:taqqu:2009}, we can show that the associated random matrix $\widehat{{\mathbf B}}_a(2^j) \in {\mathcal S}_{>0}(r,\bbR)$ satisfies conditions \eqref{e:sqrt(K)(B^-B)->N(0,sigma^2)} and \eqref{e:|bfB_a(2^j)-B(2^j)|=O(shrinking)} (i.e., in assumption $(A3)$) under conditions $(W1-W3)$ and mild additional assumptions on the wavelet $\psi$ and on the process $X$.
+This claim is made precise in Proposition C.2, Abry et al.\ \cite{abry:boniece:didier:wendt:2023:extended}.

 Even though -- in this particular case -- the $r$ components of $X$ are assumed independent, note that statistically estimating the $r$ univariate scaling exponents based on the associated model \eqref{e:Y(t)} is still, in general, a nontrivial problem.
-This is so due to the presence of the unknown coordinates matrix $P(n)P_H = P(n)$, as well as of the high-dimensional noise component $Z$.
-In fact, mathematically speaking, such model is closely related to the so-called \textit{blind source separation} problems, which are of great interest in the field of signal processing (e.g., Naik and Wang \cite{naik:wang:2014}; in a fractional context, see Abry et al.\ \cite{abry:didier:li:2019}). \end{example}
+This is so due to the presence of the unknown coordinates matrix ${\mathbf P}(n){\mathbf P}_H = {\mathbf P}(n)$, as well as of the high-dimensional noise component $Z$.
+In fact, mathematically speaking, this model is a high-dimensional version of the so-called \textit{blind source separation} problems, which are of great interest in the field of signal processing (e.g., Naik and Wang \cite{naik:wang:2014}; in a fractional context, see Abry et al.\ \cite{abry:didier:li:2019}). \end{example}